Resources for

 The Companion Veterinary Clinic Training Team is passionate about animal behaviour education.
 We’re excited to offer this new resource library to address your most frequently asked questions!
-Our Fear Free Certified Trainers offer professional positive, science-based methods of training and behaviour modification.
-Click here for more information about our virtual training classes and private training options.
-To be notified of new handouts as they come available, and learn valuable training tips, follow us on Instagram and Facebook.
+Our Fear Free Certified Trainers offer professional, positive, and science-based methods of training and behaviour modification.

 Food Enrichment for Dogs

 Enrichment is a way to mentally stimulate and enhance your dog’s life.
-It is important that dog’s are given the opportunity to display species-specific behaviours such as investigation, olfactory exploration, foraging and problem solving.
-Exploration is very important for dogs and providing foraging systems that allow dogs to search for, problem solve and investigate ways to access food can help improve your dog’s quality of life.
-In this handout, you’ll find link to some of our favourite toys as well as homemade enrichment ideas.
+It is important that dogs are given the opportunity to display species-specific behaviours such as investigation, olfactory exploration, foraging and problem solving.
+Exploration is very important for dogs and providing foraging systems that allow dogs to search for, problem solve and investigate ways to access food can help improve their quality of life.
+In this handout, you’ll find links to some of our favourite toys as well as homemade enrichment ideas.

 Teaching Your Pet to Love Being Handled

-When your pet doesn’t like to be handled it can be very challenging.
-Giving medications, doing nail trims and teeth brushing can turn into a battle.
-It is also important to be aware this can progress into bigger stressors for your pet.
+If your pet doesn’t like to be handled, certain situations can be very challenging.
+Giving medications, doing nail trims and brushing teeth can turn into a battle.
+It is also important to be aware this hesitancy can progress into bigger stressors for your pet.
 A surprise tail pull, paw grab, or well-meaning hug from a child could potentially make your pet uncomfortable enough to bite.
 This handout covers how to classically condition your pet to handling.

 Let’s begin by understanding that puppies use their mouth to explore and learn about their environment.
-When playing with other puppies in their litter, mouthing is part of play, and when they get too rough with their littermates, they communicate by vocalizing and/or biting back.
-Appropriate play toys, consistency from humans, and socialization with other puppies is very important to help teach your puppy appropriate ways to use their mouths.
-In this handout, you’ll learn how to set your puppy up to be successful and what to do when your puppy bites you.
+When playing with other puppies in their litter, mouthing is part of play.
+When a puppy gets too rough with their littermates, the others communicate by vocalizing and/or biting back.
+Appropriate play toys, consistency from humans, and socialization with other puppies is very important to help teach your puppy appropriate ways to use their mouth.
+In this handout, you’ll learn how to set your puppy up for success and what to do when your puppy bites you.

-We cover puppy biting, basic manners, and a variety of other topics in our virtual puppy classes.
+We cover puppy biting, basic manners, and a variety of other topics in our puppy classes.

 Crate Training

-Crates are a wonderful management tool for dogs, it is helpful to assist with housetraining, allows you to keep your puppy safe when they cannot be directly supervised and is a safe place for them to retreat.
+Crates are a wonderful management tool for dogs.
+Your pet's crate is helpful with housetraining, allows you to keep your puppy safe when they cannot be directly supervised, and it's a safe place for them to retreat to.
 Here are some guidelines to follow to ensure your puppy loves their crate!

-We cover crate training, along with house training and a variety of other topics in our puppy classes.
+We cover crate training, housetraining, and a variety of other topics in our puppy classes.

 Housetraining

-It can be challenging housetraining a puppy but with consistency, proper management, and positive reinforcement, you can housetrain your puppy in no time.
-Here are some guidelines to help make house training more successful!
+Housetraining a puppy can be challenging, but with consistency, proper management, and positive reinforcement, you can housetrain your puppy in no time.
+Here are some guidelines to help make the process more successful!

-We cover housetraining, along with crate training and a variety of other topics in our puppy classes.
+We cover crate training, housetraining, and a variety of other topics in our puppy classes.

 Conditioning Your Pet to a Cone Collar